partes-de-una-impresora-3d-fff

 impresion-3d-anycubic-i3-mega

-Now that we know how to identify the main parts of a 3D printer, in the next post we will go into more detail, seeing the different components that we will usually find in FFF 3D printers.
+Now that we know how to identify the main parts of a 3D printer, in the next post we will go into greater detail, looking at the different components that we will commonly find in FFF 3D printers.